 Iboga provides a unique experience that differs for each individual.
 At Moughenda's village, many describe it as a state of deep meditation, where you remain fully aware and in control.
 Physically, it can be intense and heighten your senses.
 Unlike other entheogens, Iboga, as a root, has a grounding effect.
 It promotes self-awareness and fosters a deep connection to both oneself and the environment.
 Rather than providing an escape, it invites introspection.
 Responses vary; some people feel a sense of calm, while others may have an active mind.
 Its stimulating nature often keeps participants awake for up to 24 hours, allowing for continuous conscious processing.
 Natural sleep follows afterward.

-While there is no rigid diet to follow before taking Iboga, maintaining a clean and healthy diet in the days leading up to your iboga retreat can help minimize purging during the ceremony.
+While there is no rigid diet to follow before taking Iboga, maintaining a clean and healthy diet in the days leading up to your retreat can help minimize purging during the ceremony.
 A body that is already somewhat detoxed allows the medicine to focus more rapidly on the spiritual, emotional, and mental aspects of the process.

 Health screening: Make sure you have reviewed your health history and disclosed all information to the Bwiti House team.
 If you have certain health conditions, working with Iboga maybe unsafe.
 Also, if you are taking certain pharmaceuticals or other drugs, you should not take Iboga at the same time period.